david99991/david99991/README.md

 - 👋 Hi, I’m David
 - 👀 I’m interested in 3D computer graphics
-- 🌱 I’m currently learning Processing
+- 🌱 I’m currently learning Houdini and Unity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...